bpangburn/jdbcrowsetimpl/README.md

 # jdbcrowsetimpl
-The standard implementation of the JdbcRowSet interface from OpenJDK that does not require RowSetFactory.
+The standard implementation of the JdbcRowSet interface from OpenJDK, which does not require RowSetFactory.

 In Java 7, the RowSetFactory Interface was introduced as the preferred way to create JdbcRowSet objects: https://docs.oracle.com/javase/tutorial/jdbc/basics/jdbcrowset.html